Birds-1: Launch

 SpaceX launched the constellation on its CRS-11 mission to the International Space Station on 3 June 2017.
 Birds-1 was carried in a Dragon spacecraft on a Falcon 9 rocket, launched from NASA's Kennedy Space Center Pad LC-39A, the 100th launch from that pad.
 This was the first time SpaceX had reused one of its Dragon capsules.

 The satellites were ejected from the Kibō module of the International Space Station on 7 July 2017.
 On ejection, astronaut Jack Fischer said on Twitter, "Another great example of International Cooperation today on @Space_Station -- launched 5 micro-satellites from 5 countries off the JAXA arm!"

 The constellation orbited the Earth at an altitude of 400 km and at an inclination of 51.61°.
 The satellites travelled around the Earth every 91 minutes at a velocity of 7.67 km/s.

 Operations

 The satellites communicated with seven ground stations: one in each of the countries participating in the Birds-1 program, and one each in Thailand and Taiwan.
 The same radio frequency was used for all of the satellites.
 The constellation could have music uploaded via a digi-singer.
 It was processed on the satellite, then transmitted to Earth with an ultra high frequency (UHF) antenna as voice FM data.

 Ghana intended to use the data to help monitor illegal mining and map the coastline.
-BRAC Onnesha's purpose was to image vegetation, water resources, and urbanization.
+BRAC Onnesha's purpose was to image and analyze vegetation and forestry, urbanisation, flood, water resources, and urbanization.
 The purpose of Nigeria EduSat-1 was more educational in nature; it was planned to be a technology demonstrator and to familiarize Nigerians with spacecraft design.
 Mazaalai's intended use was to conduct independent space studies and help mitigate natural disasters.

 The five satellites deorbited in May 2019.